elad-bar/ha-blueiris/info.md

 * More details per camera in the attributes
 * Switch functionality changed, each profile is being represented with a switch, `is armed` switch removed
 * Added support for HACS
+Feb 05 2020 - No need to declare binary_sensor, switch and camera as those are being auto-discoverd Jan 17 2020 - Fixed binary sensor for motion / audio to work without zones (no need to define MOTION_A to get its off event)

 ## Configuration